cosmicdust0/DSA-portfolio.github.io/README.md

 **Implementation:**

--Create a graph data structure to store supplier locations and connecting routes.
+* Create a graph data structure to store supplier locations and connecting routes.
--Define a heuristic function that estimates the remaining distance to the supplier's warehouse from the current location (e.g., straight-line distance).
+* Define a heuristic function that estimates the remaining distance to the supplier's warehouse from the current location (e.g., straight-line distance).
--Use a priority queue to prioritize nodes based on a combination of the actual distance travelled and the heuristic estimate (total cost).
+* Use a priority queue to prioritize nodes based on a combination of the actual distance travelled and the heuristic estimate (total cost).
--Explore nodes in the priority queue, calculating the total cost (distance travelled + heuristic).
+* Explore nodes in the priority queue, calculating the total cost (distance travelled + heuristic).
--Maintain a "closed list" of already visited nodes to avoid revisiting them.
+* Maintain a "closed list" of already visited nodes to avoid revisiting them.
--The algorithm terminates when the destination (supplier warehouse) is reached, returning the fastest route.
+* The algorithm terminates when the destination (supplier warehouse) is reached, returning the fastest route.
 **Here is the explanation and the sample code:**
 [ Raw materials Suppliers analysis and selection](https://github.com/cosmicdust0/DSA-portfolio.github.io/tree/be5e3a99e1c7355d1c9ac3430ebfd470b8077be8/Raw%20materials%20Suppliers%20analysis%20and%20selection)